Peer-Reviewed Academic Publications

-This book chapter is a snippet of my larger project that traces the creation, circulation, and use of flattened fish specimens affixed to paper like herbarium sheets in the eighteenth and early nineteenth centuries.
+This book chapter is a snippet of my larger project, which traces the creation, circulation, and use of flattened fish specimens affixed to paper like plant herbarium sheets in the eighteenth and early nineteenth centuries.
 I consider how this material practice literalized the metaphor of the “book” or “page” of nature, converting these specimens into objects of natural theology and a form of scientific paperwork.
 While naturalists would use this technique to standardize nature and render it visible, the lifeways and material form of fishes influenced and often resisted such representation.
 This essay also compares the difficulties of forcing fish into two dimensions with problems facing eighteenth-century portraiture and microscopy.

 Whitney Barlow Robles, “Atlantic Disaster: Boston Responds to the Cape Ann Earthquake of 1755,” The New England Quarterly 90, no. 1 (March 2017): 7–35.